11 Things You Might Want to Buy for Your New Cat

-So you finally decided to take the plunge and get a cat.
+You finally decided to take the plunge and get a new furry friend.
 Before you bring Fluffy home, you’ll want to pick up some items to make the transition smoother.
-Here’s a list of the things you should buy for your cat before bringing it home.
+Here’s a list of things you should buy for your new cat before bringing it home.

 Pet cats are dependent on humans to satisfy even their basic needs.
-You’ll want to have these things before picking up your new cat.
+You’ll want to have these things before picking up your new cat and bringing it home.

 - Cat Carrier